Ruteri/gocontext/README.md

 # GoContext

 A utility tool to prepare Golang project context for AI conversations.
+This tool is AI-generated, use at your own risk.

 ## Overview